 With WordPress, you’re also self-hosting your site.
 This means that you need to keep your software up to date, do maintenance such as plugin upgrades, and also make sure to keep your site safe and backed up.

 These all can be solved with free and automated plugins though.
-See for example my guide on WordPress security.
 But you do need to automate these while on Wix you really have no maintenance to worry about.

 Wix Vs WordPress SEO